Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 **Step 3**

 - *Exported files*
-The exported file(s) are displayed and can be downloaded by clicking on the file name(s).
+The exported file(s) are displayed and can be downloaded by clicking the file name(s).

 - [CONTINUE]